Basis-Theory/docs/source/includes/detokenization/_expressions.md

 }
 ```

-will be detokenized into the request:
+which will be detokenized into the request:

 <div class="center-column"></div>
 ```json